LobotomyEnjoyer/Autoclicker/README.md

 **TODO:**
 * Add support to change the interval on the fly
 * Add GUI (maybe?)
+* Make a fucking release for one-click people

 # P.S.
 May or may not be updated in the future, this is a personal-use project.